jisaacstone/ex_rfn/README.md

 factorial.(5) == 120
 ```

 Beautiful.
-But it is limited.
-It can only handle functions with an arity of 1.
+But it is limited: it can only handle functions with an arity of 1.

-(Note: this is all unnecessary.
-Don't use my code.
-Use exyz with a tuple argument instead)
+(This is not really a limitation.
+Using a list or tuple argument is natural and easy.
+But I wanted to try and improve it
+anyway)

 ## 4. Plan